Fischris/paperless-scanner/README.md

 Some Epson Scanner (like my ET-4950) have no Scan-to-SMB.
 This is a way to "implement" it.

-I don't want neither use my smartphone nor the Epson-Server for an E-mail workaround.
+I do not want to use either a smartphone-based workflow or Epson's cloud/email workaround.

-i am using Homeassistant.
-The idea is to use an Aqara H1 double remote switch.
-Left click will call /scan/adf.
-Right click will call /scan/flatbed.
+I use Home Assistant with an Aqara H1 double remote switch:
+Left button: trigger /scan/adf
+Right button: trigger /scan/flatbed

-This image will provide those endpoints and put the scanned files in the provided dir.
+This image exposes these endpoints and writes the scanned files to the configured target directory.